 Extended Audio Description

 If your video has very few natural pauses in the audio track or has extensive/complex visual information, your video may require extended audio description.
 Extended audio description pauses the video to allow for longer descriptions in locations where there is not enough space to sufficiently describe the visuals in your video.
 If you’re not sure which service level is appropriate for your video, you can use our automated recommendation to help determine fit.

 Audio Description Output Formats

 After your files have been processed, you can instantly download your audio description files.
-While audio description is required to comply with accessibility laws, many video players and platforms do not support description.
-We will provide several different output formats and an audio description plugin to alleviate the technical difficulties that audio description can present.
+We provide several different output formats and an audio description plugin to alleviate the technical difficulties that audio description can present.

 Your description files will stay in your account indefinitely and you can access any formats anytime.

 The formats provided will include:

 - Audio file of description only (MP3, OGG, WAV)

 - Audio file of source audio & description (MP3, OGG, WAV)